 Investors know there’s really nothing small about small business.
 In America, small business accounts for 54% of all sales, according to the Small Business Administration.
 That’s not IBM (NYSE:IBMC).
-It’s not Apple (NASDAQ:AAPLC) It’s not even Whole Foods Market (NASDAQ:WFMC).
+It’s not Apple (NASDAQ:AAPLB) It’s not even Whole Foods Market (:WFMN/A).

 It’s the corner market or a computer repair shop or an online business that specializes in personalized cellphone covers.
 Someday that corner market or repair shop or online business might grow to the point where it has a ticker symbol of its own.

 In the meantime, those small businesses and hundreds of thousands more like them, will continue to be the foundation of this country’s free market economy.

 In honor of Small Business Week, Woo Trader spoke with two of the most knowledgeable people on the planet when it comes to small business – Marcus Lemonis, host of Comcast (NASDAQ:CMCSAD) owned, CNBC’s The Profit and Tim Davis, President of United Parcel Service’s (NYSE:UPSB) The UPS Store.